AKASO EK7000 PRO 4K Action camera

 Some cameras will need charging before use, which means you have to remember to charge the devise up before your ride.

-There is also the option to hard wire your camera into the vehicle which can take away the need to remember to charge before hand, and ensures the camera is constantly charged during your journey.
+There is also the option to hard wire your camera into the vehicle which can take away the need to remember to charge before hand, and ensures the helmet camera is constantly charged during your journey.

 A final option is some cameras can be charged via a USB socket.
 If this is the case then you may want to consider fitting a USB charger to your scooter or motorcycle which is relatively easy to do and will ensure your camera is always charged.